billanant/website/content/en/docs/contribute/start.md

 ### Participating in SIG Docs

 The Kubernetes documentation is maintained by a Special Interest Group (SIG) called SIG Docs.
-We communicate using a Slack channel, a mailing list, and weekly video meetings.
+We communicate using a Slack channel, a mailing list and weekly video meetings.
 New participants are welcome.
 For more information, see [Participating in SIG Docs](/docs/contribute/participating/).